Getting through COVID-19 - tips from a key worker

 3) Enjoy social time but create boundaries for yourself

 We are social animals and isolation has been one of the hardest parts of the pandemic.
 I'm lucky that I physically go to work and get to work with and around people.
 Maintaining relationships can be difficult, but important during the pandemic.

 However, not all key workers work with other people, or with people they get on well with.
 Some may live in households with others who they can talk to after a long day at work, and others may live alone.
 If this is the case, try to schedule in time to talk to friends or family on Facetime or Zoom.

 Social media is a great tool to feel connected with others, but finding a boundaried way of using it is key.
-If anything you're seeing negatively affects you then mute, unfollow or even delete apps if you need - doing this has made my experience with social media so much better.
+If your feed is making you feel stressed or unhappy, then mute, unfollow or even delete apps if you need to - doing this has made my experience with social media so much better.

 4) Try to keep up old hobbies or create new ones

 In contrast to my opening statement about binge-watching TV, there comes a point where your brain can't process TV anymore and you need something to do to stay entertained.
 Taking up a hobby that you enjoy and find calming is an absolute lifeline.
 For me that's been singing.
 Whether it's belting showtunes with a karaoke from YouTube or singing through Taylor Swift albums with my guitar, it's a great stress-buster.